I still may try to resume painting today, but you’ll have to settle for a link and previously posted picture in the mean time.

 In other hobby news Zac’s blog network is up and at it.
 He came up with some membership criteria which may be even stricter than From the Warp or the Bell of Lost Souls network.
 I’m not sure how much traffic these blog networks generate, but the answer is some.
 One of the reasons I set up a dedicated hobby blog was to apply for membership in probably all three of these networks.
 I may need to wait five more months before I can apply to the Table Top Gaming News one.
 Some people in the networks are selling something, miniatures, painting services, hobby products, even ad space, but most are just hobbyists.
 I just want some of my ramblings to get read.
 Plus if I go to all the trouble of preparing a tutorial I hope it is eventually of use to somebody.

-Speaking of my one true tutorial so far on this blog, I sealed the WW1 Canadian Corps rifleman, it made his helmet shiny.
-I used Purity Seal but I think a little too much may have landed on his lid.
+Speaking of which, my one true tutorial so far on this blog, is for a WW1 Canadian Corps rifleman.
+I used Purity Seal the model but I think a little too much may have landed on his lid.
 Anyway it is just a test model, I also took some effort and used the bright haloegen lamp on my painting test to try and show that I did indeed paint the eyes of this 25mm figure.